-The Senior Director, Compliance and Medical Affairs ("Compliance Officer"), is TAF's chief Compliance Officer and is responsible for the day-to-day management and administration of this Plan.
+The Vice President of Regulatory Compliance ("Compliance Officer"), is TAF's chief Compliance Officer and is responsible for the day-to-day management and administration of this Plan.
 The Compliance Officer is primarily responsible for overseeing compliance within the organization and ensuring adherence to applicable laws, regulatory requirements, policies, and procedures.
 The Compliance Officer functions as an independent and objective professional who reports to the CEO and Board.